Experimental Study on Reinforcement Learning-based Control of an Acrobot: PROBLEM STATEMENT

 with the angular position $\theta$ of the first pendulum, the mass $m_2= m_s+m_p$ and angular position $u$ of the second pendulum, damping coefficient $d_1$, and acceleration due to gravity $g$.
+An over-dot $\dot{()}$ denotes differentiation with respect to time $t$.

-In order to be able to apply energy control, we have chosen the total energy $H$ of the first pendulum as the target energy to be reached.
+The goal in this study is to use energy level control of the Acrobot instead of other control tasks such as balancing control.
+In order to be able to apply the energy level control, we have chosen the total energy $H$ of the first pendulum as the target energy to be reached.
 This energy is the sum of the kinetic and potential energy of the first pendulum, which is given by the Hamiltonian

 If the total energy of the full Acrobot system, which includes also the actuated second pendulum, would have been chosen as the target energy, then it would be possible to reach the target energy by just rotating the actuated second pendulum, which is simple and not of interest for us.